 Most women who have gestational diabetes deliver healthy babies.
 However, untreated or uncontrolled blood sugar levels can cause problems for you and your baby.

-Complications in your baby can occur as a result of gestational diabetes, including:
+Complications in your baby can be caused by gestational diabetes, including:

 - Excess growth.
-Extra glucose can cross the placenta, which triggers your baby's pancreas to make extra insulin.
-This can cause your baby to grow too large (macrosomia).
-Very large babies are more likely to require a C-section birth.
+Extra glucose can cross the placenta.
+Extra glucose triggers the baby's pancreas to make extra insulin.
+This can cause your baby to grow too large.
+It can lead to a difficult birth and sometimes the need for a C-section.

 - Type 2 diabetes later in life.
 Babies of mothers who have gestational diabetes have a higher risk of developing obesity and type 2 diabetes later in life.

-Complications in the mother can also occur as a result of gestational diabetes, including:
+Complications in the mother also can be caused by gestational diabetes, including:

-- Subsequent gestational diabetes.
-Once you've had gestational diabetes in one pregnancy, you're more likely to have it again with the next pregnancy.
-You're also more likely to develop diabetes — typically type 2 diabetes — as you get older.
+- Gestational diabetes.
+If you had gestational diabetes in one pregnancy, you're more likely to have it again with the next pregnancy.

 Type 1 diabetes can't be prevented.
-However, the same healthy lifestyle choices that help treat prediabetes, type 2 diabetes and gestational diabetes can also help prevent them:
+But the healthy lifestyle choices that help treat prediabetes, type 2 diabetes and gestational diabetes can also help prevent them:

 - Eat healthy foods.
 Choose foods lower in fat and calories and higher in fiber.
 Focus on fruits, vegetables and whole grains.
-Strive for variety to prevent boredom.
+Eat a variety to keep from feeling bored.

 - Get more physical activity.
-Aim for 30 minutes of moderate physical activity a day.
-Take a brisk daily walk.
-Ride your bike.
-Swim laps.
-If you can't fit in a long workout, break it up into smaller sessions spread throughout the day.
+Try to get about 30 minutes of moderate aerobic activity on most days of the week.
+Or aim to get at least 150 minutes of moderate aerobic activity a week.
+For example, take a brisk daily walk.
+If you can't fit in a long workout, break it up into smaller sessions throughout the day.